Do you ever glance through a newsfeed and wonder, “how can people think that way?!”

 For example, I am looking at a box that is yellow and rectangular.
 Its height is about 1.5 times its width.
 From that simple description, can you determine which box I am looking at?
 Because modernity is individualistic, linear, and rational, modernity allows for the world to be defined in absolute, quantitative ways.

-Foundations of ModernityThe world that surrounds us has the power to shape us. - Amber Riggs Click To Tweet
+[bctt tweet=”The world that surrounds us has the power to shape us. – Amber Riggs”]

 As is illustrated in the account of Frontier House, the world that surrounds us has the power to shape us.
 Modernity was ushered in by the changes of thinking brought on by the Enlightenment.
 On the heels of the Medieval Era, the Enlightenment was a period of time in the 18th century in which science, communications, and philosophy experienced breakthroughs which caused people to look at the world in a different way.